Files

 All tools follow a consistent naming pattern with prefixes:

-• prowler_app_* - Prowler Cloud and App (Self-Managed) management tools
+• prowler_* - Prowler Cloud, Prowler Private Cloud & Prowler Local Server management tools

 • prowler_hub_* - Prowler Hub catalog and compliance tools